VRM21-Studios/VRM21-CPU-RISC-V-Series/README.md

 ### System-Oriented

-The processors are developed as part of a larger SoC architecture rather than as isolated CPU cores.
+The processor is developed as part of a larger SoC architecture rather than as an isolated CPU core.

 ### Expandable